Code-Institute-Submissions/Project-1-codeinstitute/README.md

 # 11. Testing
 ## 11.1 Code Validation using Code Validators
+- All HTML files were passed through [W3C's Nu Html Checker](https://validator.w3.org/nu/#file)
+- All CSS files were passed through [W3C's CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_upload)

+HTML and CSS files were uploaded to both validators and code was edited to ensure that no errors remained

 ## 11.2 User Acceptance Testing + Bug fixing Process
 The following process was followed to ensure that the site works on Github pages, on a desktop browser and on Mobile:
 1. Commit and Push Changes to Main Brance